Circular Dependencies

 Related Metrics

-Section titled “Related Metrics”- Change Impact — Cycles dramatically increase how far changes ripple
+Section titled “Related Metrics”- Change Impact: cycles increase change ripple

 Best Practices

-Section titled “Best Practices”- Aim for zero cycles in new code
+Section titled “Best Practices”- Aim for zero new cycles in incoming changes.